Health Policy Fellows

 Ashley Ryles, M.D.

 Dr. Ryles completed her medical school education at Howard University and her emergency medicine training at York Hospital in York, Pennsylvania.
 Serving as a representative for the York County Medical Society, she actively sought opportunities to speak with state and national legislators during her tenure.
 As the representative for the Graduate of Medical Education Committee, she was privy to opportunities that enforced system based policy, as well as its quality and effectiveness.
 In this capacity, she coauthored a publication entitled EMRA Advocacy Handbook that highlighted the importance of advocacy within emergency medicine.
 Dr. Ryles was also one of two residents nationwide awarded the EMRA/ACEP Mini Health Policy Fellowship in Washington, D.C.
-Dr. Ryles completed her Masters in Public Health during the fellowship, and completed her practicuum at the Centers for Medicare and Medicaid Center for Clinical Standards and Quality.
+Dr. Ryles completed her Masters in Public Health during the fellowship, and completed her practicum at the Centers for Medicare and Medicaid Center for Clinical Standards and Quality.
 Her interests include health care quality and health care information technology.

 Class of 2014